hamiltron/midipedal/README.md

 voltage is about 9 V as this should give the needed 7.4 V for the LED's plus the TLC5916 output drop of about 1 V plus a small margin.
 This can be adjusted a bit if the display forward voltage deviates from the expected value.

+For the 5 V needed to drive the Atmel CPU, I decided to use the MCP1702 (5 V version) which supplies a max current of 250 mA (completely fine for this application) with a typical dropout of 0.33 V. This is a much safer bet that using the onboard NCP1117 which has a spec'd dropout of 1.2 V (granted, at much higher currrent) and even though the CPU will probably run fine with a little less than 5 V, having a roughly 0.4 V dropout gives much better margin of safety plus better mileage from the batteries.

 ## UI